tr1ck3r/staging/README-CLI-CLOUD.md

 ### Environment Variables

-As an alternative to specifying API key, trust bundle, and/or zone via the command line or in a config file, VCert supports supplying those values from environment variables `VCERT_APIKEY`, `VCERT_TRUST_BUNDLE`, and `VCERT_ZONE` respectively.
+As an alternative to specifying API key, trust bundle, and/or zone via the command line or in a config file, VCert supports supplying those values using environment variables `VCERT_APIKEY`, `VCERT_TRUST_BUNDLE`, and `VCERT_ZONE` respectively.

 ## Certificate Request Usage
 ```